alberto56/dcycleblog/_posts/2018-10-27-local-https-docker-compose.md

 There are a few steps to this, most handled by our script:

-* Your `docker-compose.yml` file [should look something like this](https://github.com/dcycle/starterkit-drupal8site/blob/master/docker-compose.yml): it needs to contain the environment variable `VIRTUAL_HOST=${VIRTUAL_HOST}`.
-This takes the environment variable from the `./.env` file and makes it available inside the container.
+* Your project's `docker-compose.yml` file [should look something like this](https://github.com/dcycle/starterkit-drupal8site/blob/master/docker-compose.yml): it needs to contain the environment variable `VIRTUAL_HOST=${VIRTUAL_HOST}`.
+This takes the VIRTUAL_HOST environment variable that our script added to the `./.env` file, and makes it available inside the container.
-* Our script assumes that your project contains a `[./scripts/deploy.sh]((https://github.com/dcycle/starterkit-drupal8site/blob/master/scripts/deploy.sh))` file, which deploys our project to a random, non-secure port.
+* Our script assumes that your project contains a [`./scripts/deploy.sh`]((https://github.com/dcycle/starterkit-drupal8site/blob/master/scripts/deploy.sh)) file, which deploys our project to a random, non-secure port.
 * Our script assumes that only the Nginx Proxy container is published on ports 80 and 443, so if these ports are already used by something else, you'll get an error.
 * Our script appends `VIRTUAL_HOST=starterkit-drupal8.local` to the `./.env` file.
 * Our script attempts to add `127.0.0.1 starterkit-drupal8.local` to our `/etc/hosts` file, which might require a password.